chr15m/SyncJams/README.md

 ## Shared Data ###

-Three types of data are shared between nodes:
+Two types of data are shared between nodes:

  * Timing data - all nodes are synchronised to the same metronome based on network consensus.
- * State data - button states, fader positions, drum sequence data, key tonal information - nodes always have the same latest state but rapid chages are throttled and intermediate states may be skipped.
+ * State data - button states, fader positions, drum sequence data, key tonal information - nodes always sync to the same latest state but rapid chages are throttled and intermediate states may be skipped over.
- * Message data - ephemeral data that must arrive in the correct sequence such as hits from a live drummer, but is not stored.

 ## Protocol ##